Frequently Asked Questions

 Can you be my primary doctor?

-Patients should have a primary care physician of their own who knows them well, provides all well visits, most sick visits and immunizations.
+We believe all children and adults should have a primary care physician of their own who knows them well, provides all well visits, most sick visits and immunizations.
 Healthy Sprouts and House Calls strongly believes in timely immunizations based on the recommended CDC childhood and adult immunization schedule.
 They are right up there with clean drinking water, car seats and seat belts as far as health maintenance!!!
+We do not see adults for sick visits or primary care.

 Do you give advice over the phone?

-In general, healthy sprouts does not give advice over the phone.
+In general, Healthy Sprouts does not give advice over the phone for new patients prior to an appointment or as a Mommy Advice phone visit.
 Healthy Sprouts and House Calls will chat with you after an appointment is requested, reviewing symptoms and their timeline.
 It might be that your child’s symptoms require a visit to the emergency department or is not appropriate for a home visit.
-In these situations, this advice will be given to you and your primary physician will be notified.
-Some common circumstances are not appropriate for a home visit and include the following: any infant less than 6 months with a fever, deformity of a an arm or a leg, an unimmunized child, significant breathing difficulty or excruciating belly pain.
+In these situations, this advice will be given to you.
+Some common circumstances are not appropriate for a home visit such as a febrile infant less than 60 days of age, a deformity of a an arm or a leg, an unimmunized child, significant breathing difficulty or excruciating belly pain.
 These examples are not all-inclusive and would be determined with each case.

 Asynchronous photo sharing can supplement the visit.
 We triage these appointment requests to make sure they do not need a telehealth or in-person visit.